demifarquhar01/linear_regression/README.md

 **Documentation**:
   - Immersed a great deal in Rust and crate documentation to explain how to use the libraries and features which had been employed.
   - The guide provided good examples and explanations, which were crucial in using the model.
-  - Guided how to use Git integration in RustRover effectively
+  - Guided how to use Git integration in RustRover effectively.

 ## 📖 Learning Reflections